Vs

 Steve Andreas, a video of Steve using The Forgiveness Pattern (CD set).

-Robert Dilts, the transcripts and videos of the Northern School of NLP workshop (2006) examples available in Modelling Robert Dilts Modelling [Link available soon]
+Robert Dilts, the transcripts and videos of the Northern School of NLP workshop (2006) examples available in Modelling Robert Dilts Modelling.

 Steve De Shazer, the transcripts in Words Were Originally Magic (1994).

-David Grove, many many hours of observation and the all the transcripts, audio and video tapes listed in his Bibliography of Publications [Link available soon].
+David Grove, many many hours of observation and the all the transcripts, audio and video tapes listed in his Bibliography of Publications.

-With thanks to Phil Swallow for coming up with the term ‘vector’ and for numerous other contributions to this model including Marian Way, Matthew Dodwell, Wendy Sullivan and Judy Rees.
+With thanks to Phil Swallow for coming up with the term ‘vector’ and to numerous other contributors to this model including Marian Way, Matthew Dodwell, Wendy Sullivan and Judy Rees.

 2. Common Vectors in Symbolic Modelling